-- Shake the hand.
+- Shake hands.
 While traditions like handshaking are slipping away, your gesture to shake hands first will be well received.
 It positions you as someone who understands etiquette and is respectful.
 Make sure you avoid the “dead fish” handshake as well as the “Bone-crushing” handshake.

 - Say thank you.
-Say thank you when you leave the interview but also send the thank you in the mail or if there is a short timeline use email.
+Say thank you when you leave the interview but also send thank yous in the mail or if there is a short timeline use email.

-A quick review of these tips before your next interview will position you to win the first impression rose and in the long run, a potential lucrative job offer.
+A quick review of these tips before your next interview will position you to win the first impression rose and eventually, a potentially lucrative job offer.
+Learn more.

 Here are Design Resumes' latest articles on job search, resume design, resume writing, and Linkedin optimization articles I've written.